justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 # 3D Renderer - Project Setup

 Although this is probably not an interesting topic to start with, I want to write about the setup of the project for our 3D renderer from scratch.
+Don't worry, this does not constitute as this week's article; it's just a bonus.

 For those of you who missed the series introduction, the renderer will be written in glorious C and use SDL for cross-platform concerns like creating a window and input handling.
 I don't want to waste time building an OS abstraction for handling these tasks with native APIs since that's not the focus for this project.

+I'm writing this series while going through the [3D Graphics Programming from Scratch](https://pikuma.com/courses/learn-3d-computer-graphics-programming) course at Pikuma with instructor Gustavo Pezzi.
+With the recap out of the way, let's get into it.

 ## Directory Structure
 We're keeping the directory structure as simple as possible to start out.
 All we need is a root and `src` folder.
 I don't know what I'll end up naming this project, so for now I'm sticking with `3drenderer`.

 This will work well for using Neovim or any other editor on macOS and Linux.
-However, I also want to include Visual Studio Solution and Project files so I can develop across platforms.
+However, I also want to include Visual Studio Solution and Project files so I can develop on Windows as well.
 I added a new directory called `msvs` for this to keep it isolated.
-Since SDL2 development libraries need to be downloaded manually for Windows, I added a copy of them to `src/lib/sdl`.
+Since SDL2 development libraries need to be downloaded manually on Windows, I added them to `src/lib/sdl`.

 ```
 3drenderer